 Garnish with pineapple chunks and cilantro to complete the recipe.

 These vegan cauliflower bites are seriously a kick-ass appetizer or side dish.
 Try making this recipe for game days, potlucks, Superbowl parties, or weeknight dinner.

-They are way healthier (and lower carb) option than chicken and it’s a delicious way to get an extra serving of veggies into your day.
+They are way healthier (and lower carb) options than chicken and it’s a delicious way to get an extra serving of veggies into your day.